sfomuseum/accession-numbers/README.md

 ### Patterns

-Regular expression patterns should match the entire accession number and an interior matches should be non-greedy.
+Regular expression patterns should match the entire accession number and any interior matches should be non-greedy.

 ### Tests